MellanieAchiengK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19-AZ replaces all characters A and c from input to Z and e respectively File 20-hiago removes all letters c and C from input File 21-reverse reverses its input
+File 22-users_and_homes displays all users and their home directories, sorted by users